nodatime/nodatime/src/NodaTime.Web/Markdown/unstable/migration-to-2.md

 values and add them together, or construct a `LocalDateTime` to the nearest second (or millisecond) and use `PlusTicks` or `PlusNanoseconds` to construct the final one.

+Properties related to week-years (e.g. `WeekOfWeekYear`) have been removed, in favour of a more flexible system.
+See the [week-years guide](weekyears) for more information.
+In most cases, the fix is to use `WeekYearRules.Iso.GetWeekOfWeekYear(date)` etc..

 Period
 ====